Kiran7007/Interview-Preparation/README.md

 each one the total cost of the pizza will be increased.
 If you have to suggest only one design pattern to solve this problem, choose which one? why? and How you implement it?**

-- **If you couldn't find a solution to the previous question, don't worry and follow this one.
-It can help you to find out how to solve it.
-The question is, Which design pattern allows you to implement the inheritance approach at the runtime?**

 - **which pattern is used when we need to decouple an abstraction from its implementation?**